 On a very practical level is important to put down ALL expenses, from flowers to insurance.
-Being sure of each costs before starting with any plan, can sound a bit flip but when you have so many bits to care about is easy to forget something out.
+Being sure of each expense before starting with any plan, can sound a bit flip but when you have so many different bits to care about, it is easy to forget something out.
 Last moment discovery of extra costs can be a bitter surprise.

 Finally if it is your first supper-club ask your attenders to bring a lunch box.
 You WILL cook too much!! ;)